-No student will be allowed to leave school prior to dismissal time without a written or verbal request signed by the parent or a person whose signature is on file in the School office or the parent coming to the school office to request the release.
-No student will be released to a person other than a custodial parent(s) without written or verbal permission signed by the custodial parent(s) or guardian.
-Students who are being dismissed early from school for a non-school activity MUST SIGN OUT IN THE OFFICE.
-ANY STUDENT WHO DOES NOT SIGN OUT WILL BE ISSUED AN UNEXCUSED ABSENCE AND THIS MAY RESULT IN DISCIPLINARY ACTION.
+No student will be allowed to leave school prior to dismissal time without a verbal request or written request signed by the parent/guardian or the parent/guardian coming to the school office to request the release.
+No student will be released to a person other than a custodial parent(s) or guardian without verbal or written permission signed by the custodial parent(s) or guardian.
+Students who are being dismissed early from school for a non-school activity MUST BE SIGNED OUT IN THE OFFICE.
+ANY STUDENT WHO IS NOT SIGNED OUT WILL BE ISSUED AN UNEXCUSED ABSENCE AND THIS MAY RESULT IN DISCIPLINARY ACTION.